deanebarker/treeql-parser/README.md

 TreeQueryParser.TargetValidatorError = "Target must (1) begin and end with a forward slash, (2) be an integer, or (3) start with \"@\"";
 ```

->TODO: The naming is off here. "path" should be "target" and the combination of scope/target should be...a "set"?
-A "collection"?
-Not sure.

-The default is for the target to be exclusive, meaning `children OF /some/path/` does not include _/some/path/ itself_.
-If you want the Target to be inclusive, meaning you want both the children *and* the path itself, you can append `INCLUSIVE` to the end of the Target.
+The default is for the Source to be exclusive, meaning `children OF /some/path/` does not include _/some/path/ itself_.
+If you want the Source to be inclusive, meaning you want both the children *and* the path itself, you can append `INCLUSIVE` to the end of the Source.

 ```
 children OF /some/path/ INCLUSIVE